Moesif/moesif-servlet/README.md

 ```

 ### 3. `public String identifyUser(HttpServletRequest request, HttpServletResponse response)`
 Highly recommended.

-Returns a userId as a String.
-This enables Moesif to attribute API requests to individual users so you can understand who calling your API.
+Returns a user ID as a String.
+This enables Moesif to attribute API requests to individual users so you can understand who is calling your API.

-This can be used simultaneously with `identifyCompany` to track both individual customers and the companies that they are a part of.
+You can use this function simultaneously with [`identifyCompany()`](#4-public-string-identifycompanyhttpservletrequest-request-httpservletresponse-response) to track both individual customers and the companies that they are a part of.

 ```java
   @Override